greird/chordictionaryjs/README.md

 // Example
 Chordictionary.getChordLayout("x32010", "EADGBE");

-// Will return an object
+// Will return a string or false if cannot generate layout.
 '<table class="chord">...</table>'
 ```